ramyaram2092/CZ-BioHub-TakeHome-Challenge/README.md

 A simple full stack application which computes  and displays the fibonacci sequence

 ## Description
-The front communicates with the backend API, which is powered by Express and stores data in a Relational database.
+The front end communicates with the backend API, which is powered by Express and stores data in a Relational database.
 - The front has two pages.
 The first page has an input box and a button where the user is prompted to type the fibonacci sequence's length
 - The second page displays the  requested fibonacci sequence seperated by commas with a provison to return back to the previous page